kevinrfoster/ecob2000_hw1/README.md

     ages for men and women.
 Tell me something else interesting, that you learned from the data.
 Are there surprises for you?
 We will use this same data for a few exercises so it’s worth getting deeper into it.
+5. Think about some interesting questions to ask about that Household Pulse Data.
+We’ll talk about those in class.
-5. Look over Lab 1, to start thinking about what you’re being asked to do.
+6. Look over Lab 1, to start thinking about what you’re being asked to do.
 We’ll discuss more in class.

 *The dice example is from Andrew Gelman’s book on Teaching Stats.*